Expectations high for Rams runners heading into 2016

 - Led the men to the 2013 (26th place) & 2014 (19th place) NCAA Division I National Championships

-- Coached thirteen Mountain West All-Conference and eight NCAA Mountain All-Regional performers
+- Coached 17 Mountain West All-Conference and 11 NCAA Mountain All-Regional performers

 - Men’s team earned the 2015 Academic Progress Rating (APR) Public Recognition Award

 - Duties include coaching, recruiting, meet scheduling, meet management, budgeting, fundraising, supervising and counselling student-athletes